ddavid37/ddavid37/README.md

 - 👀 I’m interested in software, data-science, and international affairs
 - 🌱 I’m currently learning computer science in Columbia University
 - 💞️ I’m looking to collaborate with anyone willing to engage and share insights with me.
-- 📫 You can reach via my personal email adress: daniel1957000@gmail.com
+- 📫 You can reach via my personal email address: daniel1957000@gmail.com

 <!---
 ddavid37/ddavid37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.